 One common use of the Cobb-Douglas production function in business is to analyze different potential inputs and calculate their respective outputs.
-For example, a company may use this model to evaluate different types of raw materials or equipment, assess their impact on output levels, and optimize its production processes accordingly.
+For example, a company may use this model to evaluate different raw materials or equipment types, assess their impact on output levels, and optimize production processes accordingly.

 Additionally, businesses often use this function to predict future market trends and develop new strategies for growth and profitability.

 Some examples of real-world applications of the Cobb-Douglas production function include the following: